AHugoson/home-automation/README.md

 〇 Sensors (light sensor etc.)

-〇 Apartment-map

-〇 Sunset/sunrise triggers
+〇 Sunset/sunrise triggers (Visualizing the sun position at a specific time with analemmas would be cool)

 〇 Build a 3D-model of the apartment with real-time control and feedback using three.js

+〇 Apartment-map (2D)

 〇 Docker container